ClaireGuerin/HumanEvol/README.md

 # HumanEvol

-The hitchhiker's folder contains a Mathwas written by Brannstrom et al (2013).
+The hitchhiker's folder contains a Matlab package that was written by Brannstrom et al (2013).